I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posbarcodescannerdatareceivedeventdata.md

 ## Members

 `DataType`

 Indicates which <a href="..\pointofservicecommontypes\ne-pointofservicecommontypes-_barcodesymbology.md">BarcodeSymbology</a> is associated with the scan data.

 `Header`

 The <a href="..\pointofservicedriverinterface\ns-pointofservicedriverinterface-_poseventdataheader.md">PosEventDataHeader</a> header information for this event.

 `ScanDataLabelLength`

 Indicates the number of bytes of decoded scan data.
 A label is the decoded scan data in which the header and footer information has been removed, leaving only the raw scanner data.

 `ScanDataLength`

 Indicates the number of bytes of raw scanned data.

 ## Remarks
-        <i>ScanDataLength</i> bytes of scan data immediately follows the <i>PosBarcodeScannerDataReceivedEventData</i> structure, followed by <i>ScanDataLabelLength</i> bytes of label data.</p>
+<i>ScanDataLength</i> bytes of scan data immediately follows the <i>PosBarcodeScannerDataReceivedEventData</i> structure, followed by <i>ScanDataLabelLength</i> bytes of label data.

 ## Requirements
 | &nbsp; | &nbsp; |